 Early Bridge is a unique opportunity for TRIO SSS students to get a jump on university life by “bridging” your high school and college experiences.
 You are able to move in a few days early, become familiar with the campus, learn tips and tricks to enhance your personal and academic success, hear about campus resources, and build relationships with fellow students and support staff.
 This is a great way to increase your comfort level and start your college career ahead of your peers.
-We are planning on offering an Early Bridge program for fall 2021.
-Application can be found here.
+Early Bridge for fall 2021 is at capacity.

 I’m pretty busy already.
 How much time to I need to devote to the program?

 The SSS program is tailored to fit your needs.
 You can choose to be as active as little as a few hours each semester, or as much as a few hours per week.
 At minimum, we expect participants to meet with their assigned SSS advisor at least once per semester.

 I have a disability, what documentation is needed?

 Students with documented disabilities (physical, psychological, or learning) should have documentation submitted to UW-Stout Disability Services.
 Click here to submit your documentation and get connected with Disability Services.

 I already get good grades, why should I participate?

 TRIO SSS is not only for students who need academic help, but also for those needing additional support for rigorous academic programs; seeking other assistance (applying to graduate schools, exploring volunteer and internship opportunities, and job searching); looking for a place to call home base; and desiring leadership opportunities.
 Students would tell you that you should participate because it enhances your college experience and helps you answer questions you didn’t even know you had!